talhavawda/student-lab-sectioning/ifs-solver/Readme.md

         as Tests in the Project Structure
 5. Studying the Data Format of the UniTime Student Sectioning solver
 6. Creating my Excel template input files
-7. Creating input files for CAES-2020-Sem1-Wvl according to my templates
+7. Creating input files for CAES-2020-Sem1-Wvl dataset (/problem instance) according to my templates
 8. Creating a Python program script (InputProcessing.py) inside this ifs-solver project to read in and process input files, and produce an XML file (input data file) for the UniTime Student Sectioning solver according to their data format structure/template
     - Current input files I'm using are the CAES-2020-Sem1-Wvl problem instance